argilla-io/argilla-python/docs/index.md

 </div>

-If you just want to get started, we recommend our [UI demo](https://demo.argilla.io/sign-in?auth=ZGVtbzoxMjM0NTY3OA%3D%3D) or our [2-click deployment quick start](https://docs.argilla.io/en/latest/getting_started/cheatsheet.html).
-Curious, and want to know more?
-Read our [documentation](https://docs.argilla.io/).

 ## Why use Argilla?

 Whether you are working on monitoring and improving complex **generative tasks** involving LLM pipelines with RAG, or you are working on a **predictive task** for things like AB-testing of span- and text-classification models.
 Our versatile platform helps you ensure **your data work pays off**.